 If you’re concerned about water, it’s very easy to cache water along the route since there are lots of back roads to access the trail.
 Just remember to mark where you stashed your water jugs.

 Camping & lodging options

-There are numerous places to camp and stay along the Black Canyon Trail in Arizona:
+Whether you want to camp or stay in a bed, there are numerous places to camp and stay along the Black Canyon Trail:

-- Camping – there is dispersed camping all along the BCT.
-I like to camp by water, so we chose to camp at Black Canyon Creek (mile 29) and the third Agua Fria river crossing (mile 49).
+There is dispersed camping all along the BCT.
+I like to camp by water, so we chose to camp at Black Canyon Creek (mile 29) and the third Agua Fria River crossing (mile 49).

 Navigating the route

 For the most part, the Black Canyon Trail is pretty well marked with signs and bike tire tracks.
 However, there are a few unmarked turns and I was definitely glad to have my Garmin Edge 830.
 The battery lasted the whole trip, so I didn’t have to drain my phone battery.

 I also found TrailForks to be helpful, especially when looking at elevation gain.

 There are numerous ways to plan out a bikepacking trip on the BCT.
 Below is what our trip ended up looking like.